-Asthma in Teens and Adults - Overview
+Asthma in Teens and Adults - Topic Overview

 You will need routine checkups with your doctor to keep track of your asthma and decide on treatment.

 How is it treated?